DesmetQuentin/pyseasters/docs/install.rst

 Virtual environment
 -------------------

-First thing is to create a virtual environment to ensure PySEASTERS requirements do not mess up the Python tools you have already set up on your machine.
+First thing is to create a virtual environment to ensure SEASTERSdb requirements do not mess up the Python tools you have already set up on your machine.
 Follow the adequate tab below according to your virtual environment manager: